jessewashburn/Classical_Guitar_Music_Directory/README.md

 .NET Core SDK
 ASP.NET Runtime
-Microsoft SQL Server (Other SQL database management tools can be compatible) Installation
+Visual Studio with ASP.NET and web development workload (other IDEs can also be used) Microsoft SQL Server (Other SQL database management tools can also be used)

+**Installation**

 Clone the Repository:

-bash

 git clone https://github.com/your-repository/classical-guitar-directory.git

 Navigate to the Application Directory:

-bash

 cd classical-guitar-directory

 **Database Setup**

     Create a Database:

-Use Microsoft SQL Server (or other app) to create a new database for the application.
+        Use Microsoft SQL Server to create a new database for the application.
+        Alternatively, tools like Azure Data Studio or SQL Server Management Studio (SSMS) can be used.

+    Configure the Connection String:
+        Update the connection string in appsettings.json to point to your newly created database.

     Database Migration:
-Update the connection string in appsettings.json to point to your database.
-Use Entity Framework Core to update the database: sql dotnet ef database update
+        In Visual Studio, use the Package Manager Console to update the database:

+        mathematica

+        Update-Database

-Running the Application
+**Running the Application**

-Run the Application:
+    Start the Application:
-arduino
-dotnet run
+        In Visual Studio, select IIS Express to run the application.
+        Visual Studio will build the application and open it in a web browser.

     Access the Application:
-Open a web browser and navigate to http://localhost:5000 or the port specified in your environment.
-Contributing
-Contributions to the Classical Guitar Music Directory are welcome!
-Please read our contributing guidelines before submitting pull requests.
-License
-This project is licensed under the MIT License.
-Contact
-For any questions or feedback, please contact [Your Name] at [your-email@example.com].
+        The application will typically start at http://localhost:port where port is dynamically assigned by IIS Express.

+    Create a Database:
+        Use Microsoft SQL Server to create a new database for the application.
+        Alternatively, tools like Azure Data Studio or SQL Server Management Studio (SSMS) can be used.

+    Configure the Connection String:
+        Update the connection string in appsettings.json to point to your newly created database.

+    Database Migration:
+        In Visual Studio, use the Package Manager Console to update the database:

+        mathematica

+        Update-Database